-- appropriate technological building solutions to create safe and comfortable buildings that impact minimally on the environment and positively impact on the health and wellbeing of occupants. - of how knowledge is advanced through research to produce clear, logically argued and original written work relating to architectural culture, theory and design; - the context of the architect and the construction industry, including the architect's role in the processes of procurement and building production, and under legislation.
+- 1. appropriate technological building solutions to create safe and comfortable buildings that have minimal impacts on the environment and positive influences on the health and well-being of occupants. - 2. how knowledge is advanced through research to produce clear, logically argued and original written work relating to architectural culture, theory and design; - 3. the context of the architect and the construction industry, including the architect's role in the processes of procurement and building production, in relation to relevant legislation; - 4. systematic, logical, rigorous, iterative and imaginative designing and thinking and the ability to make sound judgements; - 5. the causes, seriousness, and urgency of environmental and climatic change with respect to how these factors influence sustainability thinking and the adaption of the built environment and society; - 6. how to make informed decisions based upon an appraisal of available evidence combined with practical experience and directed research, in order to develop the ability to synergise theory and practice knowledge into deep understanding.

-Develop the ability to: